everx-labs/everdev/docs/work_with_contracts.md

         3. Go back to the main screen and click Chain Rider > Get Rubies.
         4. Verify that the Rubies you received are displayed in the Developer balance.

-2. To configure the environment required for contract development, you should install the TONDev tool by running the following command:
+2. To configure the environment required for contract development, you should install the EverDev tool by running the following command:

     ```
-    npm i -g tondev
+    npm i -g everdev
     ```

-3. Add a Developer Network to the TONDev registry with two endpoints (for details, see [Networks](https://docs.ton.dev/86757ecb2/p/85c869-networks/t/660e33)):
+3. Add a Developer Network to the EverDev registry with two endpoints (for details, see [Networks](https://docs.ton.dev/86757ecb2/p/85c869-networks/t/660e33)):

     ```
-    tondev network add devnet net1.ton.dev,net5.ton.dev
+    everdev network add devnet net1.ton.dev,net5.ton.dev
     ```

-4. Specify the developer’s network devnet as a default network for contract development (see the [TONDev documentation](https://github.com/tonlabs/TONDev#network-tool)) by running the following command:
+4. Specify the developer’s network devnet as a default network for contract development (see the [EverDev documentation](https://github.com/tonlabs/EverDev#network-tool)) by running the following command:

     ```
-    tondev network default devnet
+    everdev network default devnet
     ```

-5. To enable using your wallet as a giver, you need to import the seed phrase from Surf to TONDev.
+5. To enable using your wallet as a giver, you need to import the seed phrase from Surf to EverDev.
 In Surf, select: Settings > Safety protection > Master password.
 The system will ask you to enter your PIN.
 After successful PIN validation, it will display the master password, consisting of 12 words (seed phrase).
 Copy and save your seed phrase.

 6. Add a signer with previously generated keys (seed phrase):

     ```
-    tondev signer add <signer_name> <seed_phrase_in_quotes>
+    everdev signer add <signer_name> <seed_phrase_in_quotes>
     ```

-    **Note:** The seed is enclosed in quotes and consists of 12 words, separated by space (see [TONDev Everscale Development Environment](https://github.com/tonlabs/tondev#add-a-signer-with-specific-keys)).
+    **Note:** The seed is enclosed in quotes and consists of 12 words, separated by space (see [EverDev Everscale Development Environment](https://github.com/tonlabs/everdev#add-a-signer-with-specific-keys)).

     For example:

     ```
-    tondev signer add signer1 "word1 word2 word3 word4 word5 word6 word7 word8 word9 word10 word11 word12"
+    everdev signer add signer1 "word1 word2 word3 word4 word5 word6 word7 word8 word9 word10 word11 word12"
     ```

 7. Copy and save the wallet address from Surf by selecting: Chain Rider > Share wallet address.